 In 2011, the Truro City and Kenwyn Parish Councils, along with other organisations, including Cornwall Council and various experts decided to start preparing a draft Neighbourhood Plan.
-This plan relates to the planning decisions that are made for the area, and relies on community participation.
-If this plan is adopted then it must be used by planners in the period up to 2030 when considering any developments in the Truro and Kenwyn area.
+Following a referendum held on the 10th November 2016 the plan was adopted.
+It is now part of the Cornwall Local Plan and it must be used by planners in the period up to 2030 when considering any developments in the Truro and Kenwyn area.